jostbr/F12017-RND/README.md

 * The effect of the parameter `p_fail` (discussed below) can be seen in the two lower plots.
 And as one might expect, a lower value results in lower overall R&D costs since the probability that each upgrade will fail is less.
 Also in the lower right plot we can also see, through the rightwards shift that the importance of quality upgrades increases as the failure probability increases.
 This seems resonable.

-* Regarding numbers we see that using the most cost effective development path (that is 5 cost reduction upgrades an 2 QC upgrades), you will need around 65K-70K resource points or 5.5-5.8 seasons (assuming 600 resource points per race weekend (this might be a bit high assumption) in order tu fully develop the performance departments engine, aero and chassis.
+* Regarding numbers we see that using the most cost effective development path, you will need around 65K-70K resource points or 5.5-5.8 seasons (assuming 600 resource points per race weekend (this might be a bit high assumption) in order tu fully develop the performance departments engine, aero and chassis.
 When counting the durability upgrades as well, you need an additional 11.5K resource points, or 1 more season.
 This would bring total for 100% upgraded car to 76.5K-81.5K resource points or 6.5-6.8 seasons.
+See more detailed numbers in [text file](results_text.txt).

+Final conclusion: Optimal strategy for lowest possible R&D costs for a fully developed car, is 5 cost reduction upgrades and 2 quality control upgrades.

 ## Uncertain prameters